Esri/bootstrap-map-js/README.md

 # Bootstrap Map JS

 Bootstrap Map JS is a simple framework for building responsive mapping applications with the [ArcGIS API for JavaScript](http://developers.arcgis.com) and [Bootstrap (ver 3.0)](http://getbootstrap.com).
-With just a few lines of JS and CSS you can build a rich web-mobile application that will run on any device.
+With just a few lines of JS and CSS you can build a rich web-mobile application that will work on any device.

+* Auto resizing and recentering of map
+* Control min and max heights of map with css
-All Bootstrap maps are automatically centered and resized when the size or orientation of the screen changes on the device.
-Examples and templates are also provided to illustrate how to work with the bootstrap grid system and web components.
+* Examples of integrating with the bootstrap grid system and web components

 [View the documentation and examples here.](http://esri.github.com/bootstrap-map-js/doc/index.html)